stevegraham/cheapdate/README.md

 P.S Twilio is hiring.
 It's an awesome place to work.
 [Come join us!](http://www.twilio.com/company/jobs)

 # Setup
+- Create a new Heroku app.
+- Go to your Twilio dashboard and [create a new application](https://www.twilio.com/user/account/apps/add).
+Set the voice url to #{your_heroku_app_url}/twilio_handler.voice

-cp config/application.yml.example config/application.yml and change the values to those of your own
+- cp config/application.yml.example config/application.yml and change the values to those of your own

 <pre>
 defaults: &defaults